kailai-13/Youtube_Comments_Analysis/README.md

               # Youtube_Comments_Analysis
-It's A App Called Youtube Analysis And Hate Speech Detection.
+It's A ACalled Youtube Analysis And Hate Speech Detection.

 As In Name It Have Two Pages One Is Sentiment Analysis And Another Is Hate Speech Analysis